Skip to main content

 How many days

 Five to seven days is the sweet spot.
 Base in Sarajevo, add Mostar, and slot in a Herzegovina day trip.
 Start with a Sarajevo walking tour to orient yourself.
+If you have three days only, follow the Sarajevo-Mostar 3 days itinerary; with ten days or more, the Bosnia 10-day itinerary adds Jajce, Travnik and the Una valley in the northwest.
+The how many days in Bosnia guide breaks this decision down further by travel style.

 Getting around